ysantosrego/ysantosrego.github.io/_pages/events.md

 * [_Buildings_ 2019](https://www.geometry.ovgu.de/buildings.html), 30 September - 2 October 2019, Magdeburg, Germany.
 * Block Seminar _[Arithmetic groups and rigidity](https://www.spp2026.de/activities/detail/activity/seminar-arithmetic-groups-and-rigidity)_, 21-23 March 2018, Bielefeld, Germany.

-[^1]: Useless trivia: So far I have helped organise more scientific events than my (research) papers have been published.
-Let's see if it is feasible to keep this going!